Call-for-Code-for-Racial-Justice/Hacktoberfest/docs/getting_started/README.md

 ## Claiming an Open Issue:
 - Issues available for contribution are marked `hacktoberfest`
+- Work only on issues without the `hacktoberfest-claimed` label, or inquire to see if the issue can now be re-claimed
-- Comment in the issue if you are interested in claiming it
+- Comment in the issue if you are interested in claiming an issue
 - If the issue is available, a member of our team will let you know
-- Once claimed an issue will be markeed `hacktoberfest-claimed`
+- Once claimed an issue will be marked `hacktoberfest-claimed`
-- Work only on issues without the `hacktoberfest-claimed` label, or inquire to see if the issue can now be re-claimed

 ## Hacktoberfest Office Hours: